amueller69/Law-School-Notes/Fall-2018/Torts/01-Law_and_Economics.md

 * Law and Economics approach has been the dominant framework in tort law since the 1970's
 * Posner - Hypothesis is that the rules governing tort liability are best explained as efforts to minimize social costs
+  * **Positive Analysis** is even in the title
+  * This was true of the earlier models - an attempt to provide economic framework for analyzing accidents that could be applied generally
 * Tort rules function as a mechanism for internalizing externalities
   * Awarding tort damages can be viewed as a Pigouvian tax, applied after the fact, intended to disincentivize certain actions
+  * **Fundamental question is when does the law need to intervene in order to internalize externalities, when should intervention occur through liability rules, and what is the optimal structure of liability?**
+  * For Calabresi, Posner, and Shavell - tort liability is an effective mechanism for inducing optimal investments in care by both injurers and victims when liability is needed to internalize costs as it is for accidents involving strangers or customers who cannot observe the quality of goods/services prior to purchase
 * Goal of Law and Economics approach is to maximize efficiency
   * To achieve efficiency is to  maximize net surplus/welfare.
 Economists have used several formulations of this term throughout the last century
     * Pareto Efficiency: At least 1 person is better off , nobody is worse off